TheStormKingG/WaiaSella2.0/IMAGE_ANALYSIS_FEATURE.md

 # 🔍 Image Analysis Feature

+> **Archived Note:** Automated image analysis (OCR + AI captioning) is no longer active.
+Users now capture or upload photos and enter item details manually.
+This document remains for historical reference only.

 ## ✨ What's New

 Your WaiaSella POS now **automatically analyzes uploaded product images** to extract product names and labels!